 There are masterpieces by other famous artists, but I will not mention all of them.
-Instead, I will skip towards the end of our guided tour, and we will visit Marc Chagall.
+Instead, I will skip toward the end of our guided tour, and we will visit Marc Chagall.

-Marc Chagall is one of the beloved artists in Israel.
-You can find his work in Hadassah University Hospital, and even in the Israeli Knesset – The Parliament.
+Marc Chagall is one of the most beloved artists in Israel.
+You can find his work at Hadassah University Hospital and the Knesset – The Parliament.

 Marc Chagall (born Moïche Zakharovitch Chagalov 6 July 1887 – 28 March 1985) was a Russian-French artist of Belarusian Jewish origin.
 An early modernist, he was associated with several major artistic styles and created works in a wide range of artistic formats, including painting, drawings, book illustrations, stained glass, stage sets, ceramic tapestries, and fine art prints.